reylibutan/ezr-timelogger/README.md

 ## ezr-timelogger

-Tool to log timesheet entries.
-Pilot project to explore Kotlin.
+Tool to submit time entries via API to Easy Redmine using Kotlin